4-H Youth Development

 In many ways, CEOS is 4-H for adults!
 The purpose of CEOS is to provide leadership development, continuing education, and service.
 CEOS members have lots of fun while learning and giving back back to their community through various service projects.
-In fact, one recent service project, the “Little Free Libraries” was featured in the Herald Dispatch.
-Check it out by visiting Little Free Libraries.
+In fact, one recent service project, the “Little Free Libraries” has led to the construction of several little libraries throughout the county.
 To learn more about these two service projects or how you can join, contact Julie Tritz, 4-H & Family Extension Agent at (304) 272-6839.

 Gardening & Horticulture

 Do you have questions about your garden or the vegetables growing in it?
 Or do you need your soil tested?
 Or do you have questions about your lawn?
 If you answered yes to any of these questions, feel free to call Gary Selby, Extension Agent at (304) 272-6839 for advice and tips.